-French employers won’t care if you exclude this section from your CV however including it can work to your advantage and set you apart from the other candidates if you know how to do it strategically
+French employers won’t care if you exclude this section from your CV; however, including it can work to your advantage and set you apart from the other candidates if you know how to do it strategically.

 20- Hobbies/interests (Centres d’intérêts)

-Although French employers won’t care if you exclude this section, including your extracurricular activities might be the thing which will catch employers’ attention, help you stand out from other candidates and land you an interview.
+Although French employers won’t care if you exclude this section, including your extracurricular activities might be the thing that will catch employers’ attention, help you stand out from other candidates and land you an interview.

-When, what and how to include hobbies and interests on your CV
+When what and how to include hobbies and interests on your CV

 What your hobbies and interests might say about you.